homeowmorphism/expr-tree-to-sat-solver/README.md

 *Status: Needs code review and documentation.*
 *Mood: Proud of the code!*

 Converts metamath expression tree into SAT solver format and optimizes number of variables.
+First step to building an automatically generating tautology proof from SAT solvers based on [this idea](https://groups.google.com/forum/#!topic/metamath/WwP52TVqWg8) by [Raph Levien](https://github.com/raphlinus).

 ## Run